Tips for drilling a Glass Bottle

 First off: Pressure.
 How much force are you using when you’re drilling?
 You don’t want to go to hard at it.
 One way that might help you with this is to drill for a small amount of time and walk away from it for a little bit.
 Take your time.
 Don’t rush it or feel you need to do it all in one setting.

 Second: Using multiple drill bits really helps.
 Switch back and forth between your pilot hole drill bit (which is the smallest one you have), and the next size up.
 By switching back and forth you can displace the heat that can build up by using just one constantly.
+You can get this set of 4 drill bits for only $14.70 & FREE Shipping on Amazon.

 Third: Investing in a wax ring might help you as well.
 Once you’ve made the mark on the bottle using the punch, you can place a wax ring around the area and put water in the ring.
 If you do this before drilling your hole.
 You will be able to keep the heat on your drill bit low and also monitor the amount of drilling you’re doing.
 The water should turn a milky color.
 If it isn’t and the water is rising in temperature then your drill bit isn’t even drilling and you may break the bottle.